What kind of position are you looking for?

 Note: UMBC is in the process of developing a new website for Faculty Jobs.
 Please check both links when looking for a position.
 Thank you.

-UMBC has implemented a pause to our hiring process for staff searches.
-This pause does not include faculty or grant-funded positions.
+UMBC has implemented a hiring freeze for staff searches.
+This freeze does not include faculty or grant-funded positions.
+Recruitment will continue for positions considered critical/essential.

 If you recently accepted a written offer of employment, we look forward to welcoming you!
 Your new hiring department will contact you to complete onboarding paperwork remotely.
 In addition, Human Resources Benefits staff will schedule you for virtual orientation.
 Please email email@example.com for questions.

-Those who applied for a position that has been placed on hold at this time should receive an email notification.
+Searches that were placed on hold sent email communications to the applicants.
 We hope that you will remain interested in possible future opportunities with UMBC.

 Those positions that will continue recruitment at this time, will do so using virtual interviews or other social distancing practices.